-We've reviewed over 30 mice, of which 20 are wired-only.
-Below are our top picks for the best wired mouse.
-If you're looking for a wireless design, take a look at our recommendations for the best wireless mice and the best wireless mice for gaming.
+We've tested over 315 mice, of which over 150 are wired.
+Below are our top picks.
+If you're looking for more comfort-oriented recommendations, check out our picks for the best ergonomic mice, or if you're looking for a wireless design, look at our choices for the best wireless mice and the best wireless mice for gaming.

 Our recommendations above are what we think are currently the best wired mice for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of mice.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.